uptane/uptane-standard/uptane-standard.md

 #### OEMs initializing Uptane at the factory using SOTA

 An OEM plans to install Uptane on new vehicles.
 This entails the following components: code to perform full and partial verification, the latest copy of the relevant metadata, the public keys, and an accurate attestation of the latest time.
-The OEM then either requires its tier-1 suppliers to provide these materials to the suppliers' assembly lines, or can choose to add the materials later at the OEM's assembly lines.
+The OEM then either requires its tier-1 suppliers to provide these materials to the suppliers' assembly lines or can choose to add the materials later at the OEM's assembly lines.
 The OEM's implementation is Uptane-compliant if:

 1. all primaries perform full verification;
 1. all secondaries that are updated via OTA perform full or partial verification; and